sagarsumit03/home/java/Java.md

 <span style="background-color: #E83845">Either mark them as Final to prevent further extension or Mark them as `non-sealed` for further extension.</span>

 	public final class Truck extends Vehicle {}

+ 	OR,

+ 	public non-sealed class Car extends Vehicle{}

 <span style="background-color: #EA738D">As we see, we use a new keyword sealed to denote that this is a sealed class.
 We define the classes that can be extended using the permits keyword.
-Any class which extends the sealed class can be either final like PearSealed or can be extended by other classes by using the non-sealed keyword when declaring the class as with AppleSealed.</span>
+Any class which extends the sealed class can be either final like Truck or can be extended by other classes by using the non-sealed keyword when declaring the class as with Car.</span>

-This implementation would allow AppleSealed to be assigned to FruitSealed class but wont allow any other classes not defined by permits keyword to extend FruitSealed class.
-More on sealed classes here.

 ### InstanceOf improvement